 Amid the items excavated from the floor of the shaft were many stone lamps, the exact number and whereabouts of which have become lost, in addition to flint blades and ivory spears.
 As is the case with one sandstone lamp that has survived, the blades and spears were incised with ‘broken signs’ which have been compared to the broken lines that illustrate the shaft scene.
 Interestingly, these broken lines feature elsewhere in the cave and it is thought that they may have been used by the Upper Palaeolithic Lascaux people as a clan emblem.
 It is possible that these lines represent atmospheric phenomena to which the religiously-inclined people of Lascaux were exposed such as lightning or, by extension, a meteor shower.

-Styled Lascaux lamp with broken lines and cruder stone lamp (picture, author)
+Styled Lascaux lamp with broken lines (picture courtesy of Don Hitchcock)

 Indeed, it is significant that these lines were used on lamps.
 A belief which is generally obsolete from the modern mindset was that fires had individualities, like people or animals, and levels of purity that were not mixed.
 In practices of fire collection (in distinction to fire production) some hunter-gatherer groups maintain the separation between “old fire” and “new fire”.
 Related to this was the belief that fire originated in the sky, which developed from the collection of fire from forests that had been struck by lightning or from other disasters.
 We possibly see notions of the above in the broken line signs of Lascaux.
 In addition to providing the practical provision of light in dark spaces, the lamp fires would be souvenirs from an aftermath of cosmic creation.